Not in any way that matters, it isn’t.

-Just a few days after Dua Lipa was sued because the chorus from her monster hit “Levitating” sounds so much like an Artikal Sound System track, “Live Your Life,” she finds herself sued a second time because someone else thinks she stole the verses too!
+Just a few days after Dua Lipa was sued because the chorus from her monster hit “Levitating” sounds quite a bit like an Artikal Sound System track, “Live Your Life,” she finds herself sued a second time because someone else thinks she stole the verses too!

-First, I’ll repeat what I said the other day: It’s possible she copied “Live Your Life’s” chorus, they sound a ton alike, but they sound like lots of other things too, and the whole hook is really one brief musical figure — a dotted eighth and sixteenth — repeated a few times over a four-measure chorus.
+First, I’ll repeat what I said the other day: It’s somewhat plausible she copied “Live Your Life’s” chorus; they sound a ton alike, but they sound like lots of other things too, and the whole hook is really one brief musical figure — a dotted eighth and sixteenth — repeated a few times over a four-measure chorus.
 Lipa could definitely have heard “Live Your Life” and channeled it, but it’s just as likely, maybe more likely, it’s just a coincidence.

-I have far less patience however for this newer accusation.
+I have far far less patience, however, for this newer accusation.
+Wiggle and Giggle All Night is NOT Levitating.
 We’re gonna look at this very quickly.

 Here’s “Levitating,” if you’ve somehow not heard it a hundred times already.

-Levitating’s verse, “If you wanna run away with me, I know a galaxy, And I can take you for a ride” is sung to sixteenth note figures (four notes to the beat) where the melody begins with four notes all sung the same pitch — the 5th degree of the minor scale, followed by four notes one step lower, then four notes one step lower than that, and continues that way down the harmonic minor scale two more times until the little ending figure as she sings, “for a ride.”
+Levitating’s verse, “If you wanna run away with me, I know a galaxy, And I can take you for a ride” is sung to sixteenth note figures (four notes to the beat) where the melody begins with four notes all sung the same pitch — the 5th degree of the minor scale, followed by four notes one step lower, the 4th degree of the minor scale, then four notes one step lower, the 3rd degree, and continues on that way down the harmonic minor scale two more times until the little ending figure as she sings, “for a ride.”

-Here’s the song that’s she’s accused of copying, “Wiggle and Giggle All Night.”
+Here’s the song that Lipa is accused of copying, “Wiggle and Giggle All Night.”

-This song is from forty years ago, btw.
-It’s rather charming isn’t it?
+That song is from forty years ago, btw, and it’s almost charming, isn’t it?

-But much of the perceived similarity here is because both melodies are so scale-based.
-And of course, nobody can claim ownership of a musical scale.
-Scales are common property.
-And this extends to some extent to exploitations of scale-based material, such as singing four notes on “Mi,” followed by four a scale step lower on “Re,” followed by four on “Do,” followed by four on “Ti” followed by four on “La,” which is exactly what “Wiggle and Giggle” is.
+It’s the rhythmic and melodic simplicity itself that makes these two tunes sound similar.
+The rhythm is a bunch of uniform length notes that follow the rapid lyrics and both melodies are little more than a descending scale.
+And, of course, nobody can claim ownership of a musical scale.
+Scales are common property, and to a good extent, so are exploitations of scale-based material, such as singing four notes on “Mi,” followed by four a scale step lower on “Re,” followed by four on “Do,” followed by four on “Ti” followed by four on “La,” which is exactly what “Wiggle and Giggle” is.
 It’s Mi, Re, Do, Ti, La.
 Does rhythm matter?
 Sure.
 But the less interesting it is, the less distinctive, the less it matters.
-It’s not binary, it’s a question of degree.
+It’s not binary, but a question of degree.
 And here there’s nothing novel.

 Are the lyrics similar?
 No.

-It would be true though that if such not-very-distinctive similarities were to continue and accumulate for an unreasonably long time, say, to the next musical thought, that would be more suspicious.
+Hypothetically, if such not-very-distinctive similarities were to continue and accumulate for an unreasonably long time, say, to the next musical thought, and then to the next, that would be more suspicious.
+Right?
+What are the chances?
 Why bring that up?

 Here’s Miguel Bosé’s “Don Diablo!”

-But it shouldn’t happen here with Levitating.
-The aspects of expression that they have in common are not especially unique to either work.
-So if we’re looking for conspicuous similarity we have to again look farther and perhaps wider, but instead of finding additional substantiating similarities, there we find differences.
+But it shouldn’t happen with Levitating.
+The aspects of expression they have in common are not especially unique to either work.
+And when we look farther and wider we find important differences.

-In addition to being an application of an unprotectable scale, the rhythms are not identical.
+In addition to being an application of different unprotectable scale, the rhythms are not identical.
 “Levitating” and “Wiggle and Giggle” start with the sixteenth idea, but both serve their respective lyrics.
-They’re not just simple groups of four sixteenth notes, but instead there are some pauses and emphases here and there.
+They’re not just simple groups of four sixteenth notes; there are some pauses and emphases here and there.
 This is what we call “prosody.”
 In Wiggle and Giggle, the particular rhythmic figures aren’t even identical from one verse to the next because the lyrics change a little bit from verse to verse.

 It’s not that they’re wildly different, it’s that here we raise the bar as appropriate.
 This is the nature of “thin” copyright.
 In effect, if you look at things from one perspective and find the evidence “thin,” you require it to be wide, or high, or both to be at all compelling.
 Musicologists are probability theorists in that way.

-To put it simply, these verses are similar only in a general sort of way that is not especially “probative of copying” as we say, meaning Dua Lipa didn’t need to have heard these songs to have written “Levitating.”
-It’s a less interesting claim I’d say than “Live Your Life.”
+To put it simply, these verses are similar only in a general sort of way that is not at all “probative of copying” as we say, meaning Dua Lipa didn’t need to have heard these songs to have written “Levitating.”